normaluser/shooter-2D/readme.md

 * sdl2-image
 * sdl2-mixer
 * Lazarus / Freepascal
-* Pascal SDL2 headerfiles
+* Pascal SDL2 Header files

-a good installation guide for SDL2 and the SDL2 headerfiles can be found at:  https://www.freepascal-meets-sdl.net/
+a good installation guide for SDL2 and the SDL2-headerfiles can be found at:  https://www.freepascal-meets-sdl.net/

 # Why ?

 Because this was the best complete tutorial i found on the net which explains in easy steps how to program a game with SDL2.
 And I want to learn how to use SDL2 to get easy acess to graphic, sound and input.

 # Bugs / Contributions